rbdubz3/smart-setpoints-indigo/README.md

 # Smart Setpoints Plugin for Indigo

+SmartSetpoints plugin automates learning of your preferred temperatures throughout the day.
+Rather than just have fixed Heat/Cool setpoints, this plugin captures setpoint values as you manipulate the thermostat settings.
+Essentially, the last 10 setpoint values for each hour of the day are collected.
+On regular intervals, the plugin will update the Thermostat Setpoints to an average for the collected values for the current hour of day.

 This [Indigo Domotics][3] plugin is for use with Indigo Thermostat device types.
-The plugin collects the last 10 setpoint values for each hour of the day.
-On regular intervals, the plugin will update the Thermostat Setpoints to an average for the current hour of day.

 ### Plugin Features
 * Device Types - supports devices that extend the Indigo Thermostat device type